signalfx/splunk-otel-collector/deployments/ansible/README.md

 ## Windows
 Currently, the following Windows versions are supported:
-Ansible requires PowerShell 3.0 or newer and atleast .NET4.0 to be installed on Windows host.
-A WinRM listner should be created and activeted.
-For setting up Windows Host Refer:[Ansible Docs](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html).

 - Windows Server 2012 64-bit
 - Windows Server 2016 64-bit
 - Windows Server 2019 64-bit

+Ansible requires PowerShell 3.0 or newer and atleast .NET4.0 to be installed on Windows host.
+A WinRM listener should be created and activeted.
+For setting up Windows Host refer [Ansible Docs](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html).

 ## Installation